-The Trust acknowledges that effective health and safety management contributes to the organisation's success and monitors performance in a number of ways as described in this policy document.
+The Trust acknowledges that effective health and safety management contributes to the organisation's success and will monitor performance in a number of different ways.

-The Health and Safety Policy will be monitored to ensure compliance and will be reviewed, and revised as necessary, on a two yearly basis or in response to organisational / legislative changes.
+The Health and Safety Policy will be monitored to ensure compliance.
+It will be reviewed and revised as necessary on a two-yearly basis or in response to organisational / legislative changes.